delta-exchange/slate/source/includes/_deadman_switch.md

 - **Heartbeat Creation**: Clients register a heartbeat with specific configuration
 - **Heartbeat Acknowledgment**: Clients periodically send acknowledgments to keep the heartbeat alive
 - **Automatic Actions**: When heartbeats expire, the system automatically executes configured actions
-- **Cancel After**: A simplified mechanism to automatically cancel all orders after a specified time

 ## Authentication